suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 SoundHelix has a similar goal, but strives to remove most (if not all) of the limitations of AlgoMusic.
 Due to its nature as a framework, it is possible to plug-in own implementations of most components.
+In the future, it should be possible to include SoundHelix in third-party applications, for example as in-game music.

 SoundHelix is a Java rewrite from scratch which offers a whole lot of flexibility and customization capabilities.
 It is also a framework which allows